MC1183015 – Fix/Update Microsoft Sentinel Account Entity Naming to avoid inconsistent account identification in incidents and alerts

 Summary:

-By December 13, 2025, update Microsoft Sentinel analytic rules, automation, workbooks, and queries to use the new account entity naming precedence: UPN prefix → name → display name.
-Use coalesce patterns to avoid issues in incidents, alerts, dashboards, and playbooks relying on account names.
-Test changes before rollout.
+By July 1, 2026, update Microsoft Sentinel analytic rules, automations, workbooks, and queries to use the new account entity naming precedence: UPN prefix → name → display name.
+Failure to update may cause issues in incidents, alerts, dashboards, and playbooks referencing account names.

 Details: